rahulkumarsingh73690/acss-site/app/docs/frequently-asked-questions.md

 );
 ```

-## How can one remember these cryptic class names?
+## How can one remember Atomic class names?

 The syntax comes from <a href="http://emmet.io">Emmet</a>, which is a plugin for many IDEs.
 It allows you to type a few characters and get property/value pairs.
-Atomic classes are for the most part simple abbreviations.
+Like Emmet shortcuts, Atomic classes are for the most part simple abbreviations.

 Also, note that we do not use “left” and “right” but instead “start” and “end”.
-So we can easily output a RTL style sheet using a pre-processor.
+So we can easily output a RTL style sheet using a pre/post-processor.

-## Aren't you bloating the markup?
+The <a href="reference">reference page</a> is here to help you with this; and we may have a plugin for your IDE in the near future...

-Is Atomic CSS moving bloat from the style sheet to the markup?
+## Isn't Atomic CSS moving bloat from style sheets to HTML?

-And this represents the average number of characters per class attribute on the page.
+The table below represents the average number of characters per class attribute on a page.
 Note that Facebook appears to uglify some classes.

 <table cellspacing="0" class="Ta-c">